The content is accurate at the time of publication and is subject to change.

 - A credit account with an online catalog.
-A credit account like Fingerhut or Horizon Gold offers guaranteed approval with no credit check and allows you to buy merchandise from their online catalog.
+A credit account like or offers approval with no credit check and allows you to buy merchandise from their online catalog.
 They report your activity to major credit bureaus, so your credit can begin to improve if you make regular, on-time payments and keep the terms of your credit agreement.

 Once your credit is on the mend after using one of these cards responsibly for a time, you will be eligible for credit cards with lower fees, low APRs, and higher limits.